 Steamed Chilies (Shishito Peppers)

-Steamed Chilies with Shishito Peppers
+Korean Steamed Shishito Peppers

 Zucchini squash and dried anchovy side dish is served on a grey plate in a woven platter